Dual-Thresholded Heatmap-Guided Proposal Clustering and Negative Certainty Supervision with Enhanced Base Network for Weakly Supervised Object Detection: Method

 \subsection{Overview of Proposed Model}

-The overall architecture is shown in Figure \ref{fig:pipeline}.
+The entire DANCE framework is shown in Figure \ref{fig:pipeline}.
 In HGPS, we apply a high and a low threshold to each category-specific heatmap.
 Then, the proposals situated between each high-threshold box and the corresponding low-threshold box are grouped together to form a cluster.
 For training, pseudo GT boxes are dynamically generated by selecting the top-scoring proposal from each cluster, based on the class-specific scores from the preceding module.
 In WSBDN, all proposals from all clusters are directly treated as pseudo GT boxes to supervise the class-wise softmax branch.
-Our loss function leverages negative certainty information to formulate supervision on ignored proposals further, ensuring a consistent optimization trajectory for every proposal.
+In NCS, we leverage negative certainty information to formulate supervision on ignored proposals further, ensuring a consistent optimization trajectory for each proposal.